Lifting statistical structures: Statistical manifolds

 \section{Statistical manifolds}

-The original definition of a statistical manifold by Lauritzen \cite{Lauritzen1987} is the following (see also \cite{Calin2014,Khan2022,Matsuzoe2007,Matumoto1993,Zhang2020}). \begin{definition} A \emph{statistical manifold} is a Riemannian manifold $(M,g)$ with a symmetric covariant 3-tensor $T$. \end{definition} \begin{remark} It is obvious that any submanifold $N$ of a statistical manifold is a statistical manifold itself with the tensors $g_N=g\big|\,N$ and $T_N=T\big|\,N$. \end{remark} All geometric statistical models carry such a structure.
+The original definition of a statistical manifold by Lauritzen \cite{Lauritzen1987} is the following (see also \cite{Calin2014,Matsuzoe2007,Matumoto1993,Zhang2020}). \begin{definition} A \emph{statistical manifold} is a Riemannian manifold $(M,g)$ with a symmetric covariant 3-tensor $T$. \end{definition} \begin{remark} It is obvious that any submanifold $N$ of a statistical manifold is a statistical manifold itself with the tensors $g_N=g\big|_N$ and $T_N=T\big|_N$. \end{remark} All geometric statistical models carry such a structure.
 The tensor $T$ is called the \emph{skewness tensor} (in statistical models -- \emph{Amari-Chensov tensor}) or a \emph{cubic form} (\emph{cubic tensor}).
 Recently, also pseudo-Riemannian metrics have been admitted in the definition of statistical manifolds, as all main features of statistical manifolds may be carried over to this more general framework.
 We will use this more general definition.
-Note however, that Remark \ref{re} is no longer true in the more general situation.
+Note however, that Remark \ref{re} is no longer true in the pseudo-Riemannian case.

-In our considerations all geometric objects (manifolds, functions, vector fields, metrics, etc.) will be smooth and all connections will be affine connections.
+In our considerations, all geometric objects (manifolds, functions, vector fields, metrics, etc.) will be smooth and all connections will be affine connections.

-There are several equivalent definitions of a statistical manifolds in the literature.
+There are several equivalent definitions of a statistical manifold in the literature.
 Depending on the problem, one or another may be more suitable.
-A particular role is played by affine connections and their duals with respect to the metric.
-We mentioned it already in previous section about statistical models, see (\ref{eq:dual}). \begin{definition} Let $\nabla$ be a connection on a pseudo-Riemannian manifold $(M,g)$.
+A particular r\^ole is played by affine connections and their duals with respect to the metric.
+We mentioned this already in the previous section about statistical models, see (\ref{eq:dual}). \begin{definition} Let $\nabla$ be a connection on a pseudo-Riemannian manifold $(M,g)$.
 The \emph{dual connection} (with respect to $g$), called also the \emph{$g$-conjugate connection}, is the connection $\nabla^*$ defined by

-\end{definition} Note that it is a true duality, as $\left(\nabla^*\right)^*=\nabla$ and that the Levi-Civita connection $\nabla^g$ for $(M,g)$ is the only self-dual connection which is torsion-free.
+\end{definition} Note that it is a true duality as $\left(\nabla^*\right)^*=\nabla$, and that the Levi-Civita connection $\nabla^g$ for $(M,g)$ is the only self-dual connection which is torsion-free.